 Your next cruise claims to be stopping in Orlando, FL.
 You have the chance to spend the day at one of the theme parks in this vacation mecca, with World Disney World topping that list.
 Unfortunately, your cruise ship is not pulling up to the gates of Disney World.
 In fact, it is not even stopping in the land locked city of Orlando.
 With limited time ashore, you might be weighing the pros and cons of going to Disney World as a shore excursion.
 Having just returned from the most magical place on earth (for a multi-day vacation), we were up for the challenge of evaluating whether spending the day in Disney is a viable tour option.

-Should You Go To Disney World as a Shore Excursion?
+Should I Go to Disney World as a Shore Excursion?

 Getting to Walt Disney World from the Cruise Terminal